We are talking about one of the most controversial ingredients on the planet.

 Today, MSG is a common component of many Asian dishes and is known for providing its characteristic salty taste to broths, meats, and noodle dishes.

-However, as more research continues to emerge on the potential side effects of this popular seasoning, many food manufacturers and restaurants have begun offering MSG-free products and ingredients on their menus.
+However, as more research on the potential side effects of this popular seasoning, many food manufacturers and restaurants have begun offering MSG-free products and ingredients on their menus.

-Because MSG contains a concentrated amount of free glutamic acid, it can increase glutamate levels in the blood quickly.
+Because MSG contains a concentrated amount of free glutamic acid, it can quickly increase glutamate levels in the blood.
 While some people can tolerate moderate amounts without realizing the side effects, it can contribute to symptoms such as:

 - Muscle tension in people with an allergy or sensitivity to MSG.

-However, MSG is mostly found in unhealthy and under-processed foods, so it shouldn’t be a staple in your diet, regardless of whether you experience any of these side effects or not.
+However, MSG is found chiefly in unhealthy and under-processed foods, so it shouldn’t be a staple in your diet, regardless of whether you experience these side effects.

-If you notice any adverse symptoms after consuming foods high in MSG, try reducing your intake by minimizing your intake of common sources of MSG.
+If you notice any adverse symptoms after consuming foods high in MSG, try reducing your intake by minimizing your information of familiar sources of MSG.

 Keep in mind that it is often hidden in different types of food, even masquerading as healthy foods, so be sure to pay close attention to the label of your food ingredients and increase your consumption of nutrient-dense foods to ensure that your diet is low in MSG.